 Not all payment gateways are created equal, though.
 Make sure you go through the transaction fees, card types, and offsite checkout to select an option that you find most appropriate.

 Select the checkboxes against Charge taxes and Requires shipping wherever applicable.
 You’ll find these options under the Variants section of the Products page after you click the name of a given product.

 Go to Settings to fill out this information.
 I’d recommend using the Google Analytics feature to keep track of your store visitors, too.

 Do a Test Transaction

-This is the ultimate test to see whether your store is on track and get an idea of what your customers will experience when they place an order from your Shopify store.
+This is the ultimate test to see whether your store is on track and get an idea of what your customers experience when they order from your Shopify store.